AngeloDotNet/MinimalApi.Identity/README.md

 > [!WARNING]
 >  The library is still under development, so the configuration may change in future updates.

-> [!NOTE]
-> For migrations you can use a specific project to add to your solution, then configuring the assembly in _ConnectionStrings:MigrationsAssembly_, otherwise leave it blank and the assembly containing the _Program.cs_ class will be used.

 ```json
 "Kestrel": {
     "Limits": {